Join us for a series of special screenings of acclaimed Indigenous films to honour Indigenous experiences, culture and heritage.

 Through Black Spruce

-Through Black Spruce with Tina Keeper — June 19
+Through Black Spruce - will open in a new tab with Tina Keeper — June 19

 Based on the Giller Award-winning novel of the same name by Joseph Boyden, Through Black Spruce is a story of identity and survival.